 Garmin Fenix 7S vs 7 vs 7X – Which is Model and Size is Right For You?Clearly, each unit in the Fenix 7 series is well designed with top-notch materials as well as equipped with lots of features.

 The right unit for you depends on your wrist size and budget.
-The Fenix 7S unit which is the most compact is best recommended for women and individuals with a smaller wrist, while the Fenix 7 and 7X models are recommended for men and individuals with a fat wrist.
+The Fenix 7S unit which is the most compact is best recommended for women and individuals with a smaller wrist, while the Fenix 7 and 7X models are recommended for men and individuals with a moderate to fat wrist size.

 And if you want more durable materials, more preloaded maps (you can always download maps with other models), 32GB storage and multi-band GPS for increased location tracking accuracy, then the Sapphire Solar models are no doubt the very best in the Fenix 7 series.